[LACTO] Mom's easy yougurt recipe &

 The textures and flavors played very well together.
 The dish was

-a touch bland, perhaps some fresh herbs in the pasta layer would help.
+a touch bland, perhaps some fresh herbs in the pasta layer would

 Also, it didn't hold together as much as I'd hoped, and the bread